 If I could go back in time, I'd give myself a break.
 The extensive and multifaceted obstacles our blended family faced on the road to functionality were not placed there by me, even if my traipsing around like an idiot did set off a few extra landmines.

-More one-on-one time with my stepdaughter would’ve helped.
+6: More one-on-one time with my stepdaughter would've helped

 My future stepdaughter followed a very normal arc when we met: at first, she liked me.
 I did have books on fairies, after all.
 I collected fun and curious things like heart-shaped rocks.
 And I liked to sing in the car.
 Bonus: I had a daughter the same age as her.

-I never expected SD to fall in love with me at first sight, but I did not expect the level of animosity she blasted my way, hating me for something I had no idea I’d done.
-Just for appearing in her life, really.
+I never expected SD to fall in love with me at first sight, but I did not expect the level of animosity she blasted my way, hating me for something I didn’t even know I'd done.
+Just for appearing in her life, apparently.

 So I let SD do her thing and I did mine.
 She was adamant about not wanting to spend a second more in my presence than she absolutely had to; I respected her wishes and backed off.
 And stayed backed off for years.

 At the time, I thought I was doing the right thing by not pushing.
 Dan & I kept thinking, take things slow.
 Wait till SD gives us a sign that she's okay I'm around.

 Disengaging the wrong way was one of the worst mistakes I made as a stepmom.